fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Deeds will not be less valiant because they are unpraised.
+  J.R.R.
+Tolkien

 People with siblings have better survival skills because they are experienced in physical combat, psychological warfare, and sensing suspicious activity.